Maff Brown: Stand-up comedy

-In May 2005 he completed the Amused Moose stand up comedy course run by fellow comedian Logan Murray, then began performing in November 2005.
+In May 2005 he completed the Amused Moose standup comedy course run by fellow comedian Logan Murray, then began performing in November 2005.
 The day after he finished the course, Brown started plans to set up the now cult weekly Outside the Box Comedy Club at the Fighting Cocks pub in Kingston.
 Three months after the club began, it won the prestigious Best Comedy Club Award from comedy website Chortle.
 The club is popular with a large number of comedians, many of whom use the club to try out new material and most popularly, to test out their material pre-Edinburgh festival.
 To date guests have included: Jimmy Carr, Frank Skinner, Stephen Merchant, Bill Bailey, Lee Mack, Sean Lock, Russell Brand, Rich Hall, Omid Djalili, Dara Ó Briain, Andy Parsons, Jo Brand, Robin Ince, Tim Vine, Russell Kane, Rhys Darby, Russell Howard, Lenny Henry and most notably Robin Williams.

 Aside from MCing Outside The Box every Monday, Brown tours the UK comedy circuit developing his own material.
 March 2007 saw him tackle the comedy clubs in New York City.
 After landing three open spots, he took on Village Lantern in Greenwich Village and on to the Broadway Comedy Club with its three rooms.
 On the first night he was in the smallest one and was only supposed to do five minutes, but the MC told him to stay on.
 He did over 15 minutes and on the strength of that, got invited back the next day to play the next room up.
 The middle room at the Broadway Comedy Club holds around 80 people.
 Brown did 25 minutes and got a standing ovation.

 Brown has had numerous gigs in London's Comedy Store, most popular were the charity fundraiser gigs for Macmillan Cancer Support.
 These have been held on each September after his return from the Edinburgh festival.
 2007 saw a successful gig with Brown hosting and the bill including Dara Ó Briain, Russell Howard and was headlined by Al Murray.
 2008 was a total sell out with The Independent heralding the evening as "A triumph!".

 Television

-On the 4th of December 2020, he appeared on Mock the Week as a late replacement for Angela Barnes, who was ill.
+On 4 December 2020, he appeared on Mock the Week as a late replacement for Angela Barnes, who was ill.
 He usually performs as a warmup act for the audience before the show is recorded.